 Marshall Edwards, Inc. ("MEI") including its subsidiary Marshall Edwards Pty Ltd ("MEPL") (together the "Group or the "Company") is a development stage company incorporated in December 2000 as a wholly-owned subsidiary of Novogen Limited ("Novogen").
 The Company commenced operations in May 2002 and its business purpose is the development and commercialization of drugs for the treatment of cancer.
-The Company is presently engaged in the clinical and pre-clinical development of the anti-cancer drugs phenoxodiol, NV-196 and NV-143.
-Novogen's subsidiary has granted to MEPL, worldwide non-transferable licenses under its patent right and patent applications and its relevant know-how to conduct clinical trials and commercialize and distribute all forms of phenoxodiol, NV-196 and NV-143 for uses in the field of prevention, treatment, and cure of cancer in humans, except topical applications.
+The Company is presently engaged in the clinical and pre-clinical development of the anti-cancer drugs phenoxodiol, triphendiol (formally NV-196) and NV-143.
+Novogen's subsidiary has granted to MEPL, worldwide non-transferable licenses under its patent right and patent applications and its relevant know-how to conduct clinical trials and commercialize and distribute all forms of phenoxodiol, triphendiol and NV-143 for uses in the field of prevention, treatment, and cure of cancer in humans, except topical applications.
 As at the date of this report, Novogen owns approximately 71.9% of the outstanding shares of the Company's common stock.

 The Company's main focus since commencing operations has been to undertake human clinical testing of phenoxodiol.
-Operations have now expanded to include the additional licensed drug candidates NV-196 and NV-143.
-During fiscal year 2007, the Company commenced the OVATURE Phase III clinical trial for phenoxodiol (known as "OVATURE") and continued to recruit patients into the existing clinical trial programs.
+Operations have now expanded to include the additional licensed drug candidates triphendiol and NV-143.
+During fiscal year 2007, the Company commenced the OVATURE Phase III clinical trial for phenoxodiol (known as "OVATURE").
 The Company has reached agreement under the Special Protocol Assessment process with the United States Food and Drug Administration (the "FDA") on the design of its OVATURE pivotal study protocol for phenoxodiol.
 The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancer.
+During fiscal year 2008, the Company has continued to recruit patients into the OVATURE trial, continued its preclinical trials for triphendiol and completed a Phase Ia study for triphendiol.